Fortifications of Malta: Harbour area

-In 1638, the Santa Margherita Lines began to be built encircling the land fronts of Birgu and Sengela.
+In 1638, the Santa Margherita Lines began to be built encircling the land fronts of Birgu and Senglea.
 Works were suspended in 1645 due to a lack of funds, and they remained unfinished for many years.
 Following the fall of Candia to the Ottomans in 1669, a second line of fortifications, the Cottonera Lines, began to be built encircling both Birgu and Senglea, as well as the unfinished Santa Margherita Lines.
 They were begun in 1670, but works stopped in 1680 again due to a lack of funds.
 By this time, the bastioned enceinte had been built, although other crucial parts had not yet been constructed.
 Eventually, some effort was done to complete both the Santa Margherita and Cottonera Lines in the early 18th century, although some of the planned ravelins, cavaliers, ditch and other fortifications were never constructed.
 Fort San Salvatore was built on one of the Cottonera Lines bastions in 1724.

 Fort Ricasoli was built between 1670 and 1698 commanding the eastern arm of the Grand Harbour.
 It has an irregular plan following the coastline, with bastions, curtains and ravelins.
 The fort was improved later on in the 18th century.
 Fort Saint Angelo was also extensively modified in the 1690s, when it was upgraded with the building of various batteries and other defences.

 From 1723 to 1733, Fort Manoel was built on Manoel Island in Marsamxett Harbour, so as to protect Valletta's western flank.
 The Baroque fort is square in shape, with four corner bastions.
 It was the last major fort to be built with the bastioned trace in Malta.
 The Order's last major fortification in the harbour area was Fort Tigné, built at Tigné Point between 1793 and 1795.
 It was built to protect the entrance of Marsamxett, along with Fort Saint Elmo.
 The fort's architecture is very different from the Order's earlier forts, and although very small by 18th century standards, it has been described as among the most revolutionary and influential of Malta's fortifications as it is a very early example of a polygonal fort.
 Many other polygonal forts were built by the British later on in the 19th century.